-Is a body cleanse an isolated physical event?
+It's time to learn about the symbolism found in the idea of the total body cleanse.
+Is a cleanse an isolated physical event?
 Or is it a symbol of something deeper?
 Let's look at one definition of the word, "Cleanse:"

-'To free from dirt; to clean, purify; To spiritually purify; to free from sin or guilt; to purge.' ~ Wictionary
+'To free from dirt; to clean, purify; To spiritually purify; to free from sin or guilt; to purge.' ~ Wiktionary

-Well it would appear that indeed, a body cleanse is a total event, a body-mind-soul happening!
+Well it would appear that indeed, a cleanse is a total event, a body-mind-soul happening!
 Interesting, isn't it?
-While the buzzwords "cleanse" and "detox" seem like a new phenomenon, especially as it relates to the physical body, the concept is far, far from new.
+While the buzzwords "cleanse" and "detox" seem like a newer phenomenon, especially as it relates to the physical body, the concept is far, far from new.

 colon cleanse or a way to "detox" themselves.
 Everywhere in the media,

-in commercials and on every package, we are to believe that we are at a constant battle with germs, toxins, pollutants and chemicals just waiting to destroy us!
+in commercials and on every package, we are to believe that we are in a constant battle with germs, toxins, pollutants and chemicals just waiting to destroy us!

 is almost as if by cleansing our bodies or detoxifying our bodies, we